uruba/FinanCalc/readme.md

 * * *

 If you ever need a convenient way to convert time units, feel free to make use of static methods of the `TimeUtils` class which is built for this purpose (it's also used internally within the library).
-It takes into account the day count convention that's currently set in the library's configuration.
+It also takes into account the day count convention that's currently set in the library's configuration (i.e., the number of days in a year).

 ### [TimeUtils](src/Utils/Time/TimeUtils.php)
 namespace `FinanCalc\Utils\Time`